filecoin-project/helm-charts/charts/lily/README.md

-# Sentinel Visor Helm chart
+# Lily Helm chart

-This helm chart deploys the Sentinel Visor daemon on Kubernetes.
+This helm chart deploys the Lily daemon on Kubernetes.

+## Notes on Migrating from Visor chart v5.0.1 to Lily v0.1

+- Please review the new defaults to ensure they are compatible with your prior installation.
+Values can be retrieved with `helm get values <repo_name>/lily`.

 ## Installing